 Just as you can view the annual percentage yield (APY) on traditional cryptocurrency staking platforms, so too can you preview returns on NFT staking sites.
 However, not every site will show an exact APY, but instead may display the expected token rewards (e.g. 10 tokens per day) that can be earned during the staking period.

 Again, the exact reward value will vary by NFT, but the common factor uniting most projects is that they will compensate users that stake NFTs by rewarding them with a utility token.
-This token may have additional perks such as voting, governance, and general DAO benefits.
+This token may have additional perks such as voting, governance, and general decentralized autonomous organization (DAO) benefits.
 Some NFT collections will even let you stake these earned tokens, allowing users to compound returns!

 Is NFT staking profitable?